Specters (film): Reception

 In 1989, Michael J. Weldon observed that the plot was "inspired by the excellent Quatermass And The Pit" and that the monster was only "shown for about two seconds".
 He also commented, "There's a Nightmare on Elm St. bed scene rip-off, and one good part in an otherwise boring movie.
 Filmmakers are shown making a remake of The Creature From the Black Lagoon."

+A reviewer for HorrorNews.net criticized the movie, stating that it was "a movie that I just can’t in good conscious recommend.
+There are some good moments here and there, and if you are a huge fan of Donald Pleasence then it’ll be good to watch once.
+Just don’t pay too much for it.
+The re-watch value is basically non-existent.
+Once is enough."